gdsc-uba/DSC-UBa-members-interests/interests.md

 * Track of interest: Data Analyst
 * Favourite quote: Everything you want is on the other side of fear
 * Author of quote: Jack Canfield
-* Role model: Brenna Berman
+* Role model: Julianna Rotich